rancher/docs/content/os/v1.x/en/installation/networking/interfaces/_index.md

 ### WiFi

-_Available as of v1.5+_
+_Available as of v1.5_

-In order to enable wifi access, you can update the cloud-config with the wifi network information.
-You can use DHCP or STATIC mode.
+In order to enable WiFi access, update the `cloud-config` with the WiFi network information.
+You can use `DHCP` or `STATIC` mode.

 #### Example of a wireless adapter using DHCP